juice-shop/pwning-juice-shop/introduction/motivation.md

 motivate you to get as many challenges solved as possible - similar to unlocking achievements in many modern video games.

-Development of the Juice Shop started in September 2014 as the authors personal initiative, when a more modern exercise environment for an in-house web application security training for his employer was needed.
-The previously used exercise environment was still from the server-side rendered ASP/JSP/Servlet era and did not reflect the reality of current web technology any more.
+Development of the Juice Shop started in September 2014 as the author's personal initiative, when his employer needed a more modern security training exercise environment for an in-house web application.
+The previously used environment was still from the era of server-side rendered ASP/JSP/Servlet and did not reflect the reality of current web technology.
 The Juice Shop was developed as open-source software without any corporate branding right from the beginning.
-Until end of 2014 most of the current e-commerce functionality was up and running - along with an initial number of planted vulnerabilities.
+By the end of 2014, most of the current e-commerce functionality was up and running
+- along with an initial number of planted vulnerabilities.
 Over the years more variants of vulnerabilities were added.
-In parallel the application was kept up-to-date with latest web technology (e.g.
-WebSockets and OAuth 2.0) and frontend frameworks (i.e. by migrating from AngularJS with Bootstrap to Angular with Material Design).
-Some of these additional capabilities then brought the chance to add corresponding vulnerabilities - and so the list of challenges kept growing ever since.
+In parallel, the application was kept up-to-date with the latest web technology (e.g.  WebSockets and OAuth 2.0) and frontend frameworks (i.e. by migrating from AngularJS with Bootstrap to Angular with Material Design).
+Some of these additional capabilities brought the chance to add corresponding vulnerabilities - and the list of challenges has been growing ever since.

-Apart from the hacker and awareness training use case, penetration testing tools and automated security scanners are invited to use Juice Shop as a sort of guinea pig-application to check how well their products cope with JavaScript-heavy application frontends and REST APIs.
+Apart from the hacker and awareness training use case, penetration testing tools and automated security scanners are invited to use the Juice Shop as a sort of guinea pig-application to check how well their products cope with JavaScript-heavy application frontends and REST APIs.